 Osteoporosis causes bones to weaken and break more easily, affecting about 10 million Americans.
-At Special Surgery, our doctors and scientists are developing clinical treatment protocols and examining the basic science behind the disease.
+At HSS, our doctors and scientists are developing clinical treatment protocols and examining the basic science behind the disease.

 “At HSS, we see many patients who are unaware of their osteoporosis until they obtain a bone density test, or experience a fracture or impaired mobility,” explains Linda Russell, MD, attending rheumatologist and spearhead for osteoporosis intervention programs at HSS.
 “For these reasons we have focused our efforts on educating patients and identifying those at risk for osteoporosis, while halting disease progression.”

 HSS rheumatologists, surgeons, nurses, and scientists have developed a new clinical pathway of care for patients with osteoporosis.
 “This pathway will pull together the know-how and experience of various specialty areas to provide our patients with comprehensive assessment, diagnosis and treatment of osteoporosis,” explains Dr. Russell.

 The Metabolic Bone Diagnosis and Treatment Service will identify patients with bone disease and those at risk, mapping the course for proper intervention and care while educating them in disease management.
 As a starting point, the program will enlist potential candidates for spinal fusion surgery.

 Presurgical assessment by a physician-directed nurse practitioner will occur three to six months prior to surgery, and will include bone density, blood, and urine tests.
 Based on results, a healthcare team comprised of rheumatologists, spine surgeons, nurse practitioners, and related specialists will collectively devise a treatment plan for each patient leading up to surgery, with the goal of maximizing bone health to ensure the best surgical outcomes.